prasad3936/ledger/README.md

 A simple yet powerful desktop application built to help individuals and small businesses track money lent and received.
 Whether you're managing customer dues or keeping personal lending records, **Ledger** makes it easy to stay organized and transparent.

 ---

-## ⚠️ Important Notice

-Chrome may flag this file as dangerous because it's not widely downloaded yet.
-**You can safely download and run it if you trust the source.**

----